The most commonly used red light wavelengths and their effects

 - Eye protection: Avoid looking directly into the lamp and wear protective glasses if necessary.

-- Medical conditions: Consult a doctor if you have photosensitivity or a skin condition.
+- Medical conditions: Consult a doctor if you suffer from photosensitivity or a skin condition.

 - Excessive use: Follow the recommended duration and frequency to avoid overexposure.